datacarpentry/genomics-workshop/_extras/AMI-setup.md

 > ## Connect to your Amazon Instance (Mac OS X)
 >
-> 1. Log into your AWC EC2 Dashboard [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/)
+> 1\.
+Log into your AWC EC2 Dashboard [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/)
 >
-> 2. You should see that you have one instance.
+> 2\.
+You should see that you have one instance.
 To proceed, the instance state must be 'running' (if you just launched the instance it will take <5 min for the instance to start running).
 >
 > <img src="../fig/logging-onto-cloud_5.png" width="500">
 >
-> 3. At the bottom of the dashboard, you should see a **Public DNS** which will look something like *ec2.12.2.45.678.compute-1.amazonaws.com*.
+> 3\.
+At the bottom of the dashboard, you should see a **Public DNS** which will look something like *ec2.12.2.45.678.compute-1.amazonaws.com*.
 Copy that address (you may wish make a note of it as you will need this each time you connect.)
 >
 > <img src="../fig/logging-onto-cloud_6.png" width="500">
 >
-> 4. Open the terminal application on your Mac and use 'ssh' to connect.
-Your command will be something like:
+> 4\.
+Open the terminal application on your Mac.
+Use the following commands to navigate to your Desktop and modify the file
+> permissions for your key pair file.
 >
 > ```bash
+> $ cd ~/Desktop
-> $ ssh dcuser@ec2.12.2.45.678.compute-1.amazonaws.com
+> $ chmod 700 *.pem
 > ```
+> 5\.
+You can now connect to your instance using 'ssh'.
+Your command will be something like this:
 >
-> Be sure to replace `ec2.12.2.45.678.compute-1.amazonaws.com` above with the DNS for your image.
+> ```bash
+> $ ssh -i testing-DC-AMI.pem ubuntu@ec2-3-89-254-171.compute-1.amazonaws.com
+> ```
 >
-> 5. Your computer will be unable to verify the authenticity of the host; type **yes** to continue connecting
+> Be sure to replace `testing-DC-AMI.pem` with the name of your .pem file and to replace `ec2-3-89-254-171.compute-1.amazonaws.com`
+> with the DNS for your image.
 >
-> 6. Then enter the password for this computer.
->
 > You should now be connected to your personal instance.
-You can confirm this with the following commands; ``whoami`` and ``pwd``, which should yield the following results:
+To navigate to the appropriate starting point for the lessons, use
+> the following command:
 >
 > ```bash
-> Last login: Thu Jul 30 13:21:08 2015 from 8.sub-70-197-200.myvzw.com
+> $ cd ../dcuser/
+> ```
+> You can confirm that you are in the correct location by using the ``whoami`` and ``pwd`` commands, which should yield the following results:
+>
+> ```bash
 > $ whoami
-> dcuser
+> ubuntu
 > $ pwd
 > /home/dcuser
 > ```